Irish forestry to invest €250m in major expansion

 FII predicts that production will double to 6.6 million cubic metres of wood in 2035 from 3.3 million in 2017.
 Coillte now supplies 51 per cent of this, while 21,000 private growers accounting for the balance.

-Forests planted with the aid of incentives introduced in the ’eighties and ’nineties are maturing, increasing overall production.
+Forests planted with the aid of incentives introduced in the 1980s and ’90s are maturing, increasing overall production.

 Mark McAuley, director of FII, which is affiliated to employers’ body Ibec, explained that production is heading for a high point in coming decades, when it will level out.